Spottt/elm-dialog/README.md

+# THIS IS A FORK OF https://github.com/krisajenkins/elm-dialog/, WHICH DOES NOT SEEM TO BE MAINTAINED ANYMORE

 # Elm Dialog - A Modal Dialog Widget for Elm

 Elm modal dialog boxes that fits in neatly with the Elm architecture.